heinzwittenbrink/slides-editorial-processes/lecture-4.md

 :::

-## The meaning of "epistemic crisis"
+## The relevance of the "epistemic crisis"

 ##